nobodyisnobody/docs/a.socks.proxy.shellcode/README.md

 like this your code will run on a maximum of devices.. the code size gain for armv7 or higher versions, are not tremendous..and you loose in compatibility..

+* If these shellcodes are too big for a small overflow, just use a read stager to download them..

 *I will update these shellcodes when I will optimize them more, or add new versions..new archs..*